Necrotic nephrosis in animals and pathological changes. Nephrosis in cats. Insidious cat disease - nephrosis

 • spoiled feed;

-Kidney disease leads to impaired protein synthesis and the appearance of toxins in the blood.
+Kidney disease leads to disruption of protein synthesis and the appearance of toxins in the blood.
 The membranes of the kidney cells are damaged, and the process of urine formation is irreversibly disrupted.

-Severe infections are accompanied by kidney damage both by pathogens (leptospirosis, brucellosis) and by toxins of microorganisms ( parvovirus enteritis, plague of dogs, tuberculosis, eczema).
-Damaged cells are replaced by connective tissue, blood flow through the nearest vessels decreases.
+Severe infections are accompanied by kidney damage both from pathogens (leptospirosis, brucellosis) and toxins of microorganisms ( parvovirus enteritis, canine distemper, tuberculosis, eczema).
+Damaged cells are replaced by connective tissue, and blood flow through nearby vessels is reduced.
 The nearby kidney cells lack nutrition and the process continues.

-Allergy is characterized by the formation of large molecules.
-The conglomerate combines the allergenic substance and the antibodies that bind it.
+Allergies are characterized by the formation of large molecules.
+The substance that causes the allergy and the antibodies that bind it are combined into a conglomerate.
 These complexes settle on the cells responsible for the formation of urine and destroy them.

 Diabetes leads to the deposition of carbohydrates in kidney cells.
-The inputs are significantly higher than the costs.
-Cells that have accumulated a large amount of carbohydrates die off.
+Substance receipts significantly exceed expenditures.
+Cells that have accumulated large amounts of carbohydrates die.

-Spoiled feed, poisoning lead to the accumulation of toxins in the body that damage kidney cells.
-The processes of transition of liquid and other substances into urine are disrupted.
+Spoiled feed and poisoning lead to the accumulation of toxins in the body that damage kidney cells.
+The processes of transfer of fluid and other substances into urine are disrupted.

-As a result of these reasons, the kidneys' ability to excrete toxins decreases.
-Large amounts of protein and water are excreted in the urine.
-The body accumulates minerals and toxins.
+As a result of these reasons, the ability of the kidneys to remove toxins decreases.
+Large amounts of protein and water are excreted along with urine.
+Minerals and waste accumulate in the body.
 The animal is rapidly losing weight.

-Minerals attract liquids.
-For example, one part sodium chloride ( edible salt) binds 18 parts of water.
-Toxins are retained along with the fluid in the body.
-Edema appears.
+Minerals attract liquid.
+For example, one part sodium chloride ( table salt) binds 18 parts of water.
+Along with the fluid, waste products are retained in the body.
+Swelling appears.

-Protein is deposited in the urine production system.
-The cells surrounding the deposition reduce functional activity, accumulate toxins and other substances, and then die off.
-Toxins accumulate in the nearest capillaries and block the blood flow.
+Protein settles in the urine formation system.
+The cells surrounding the deposit reduce their functional activity, accumulate waste and other substances, and then die.
+Toxins accumulate in nearby capillaries and block blood flow.

-The process is growing, the accumulated toxins and minerals poison the body.
+The process increases, accumulated toxins and minerals poison the body.
 Intoxication occurs.

-Part harmful substances excreted through the mucous membranes of the mouth, stomach and intestines.
-Toxins irritate the intestines, diarrhea begins.
-As a result of irritation with slags of the stomach and their high concentration in the blood, vomiting occurs.
-Irritation by slags of the mucous membrane of the oral cavity causes the appearance of ulcers.
+Part harmful substances secreted through the mucous membranes of the mouth, stomach and intestines.
+Toxins irritate the intestines and diarrhea begins.
+As a result of irritation by stomach wastes and their high concentration in the blood, vomiting occurs.
+Irritation of the oral mucosa by waste causes ulcers.

-The lethal outcome occurs from intoxication and depletion of the body.
+Death occurs from intoxication and exhaustion of the body.

-Diagnosis is based on clinical picture and laboratory research urine
+The diagnosis is made based on clinical picture And laboratory research urine

-Performed in the blade by an experienced veterinarian.
-As a rule, the animal needs a correction of the diet.
+It is carried out in the clinic by an experienced veterinarian.
+As a rule, the animal requires diet correction.
 The amount of table salt decreases, the proportion of protein increases.
-The manipulations are aimed at:
+Manipulations are aimed at:

 • removal of salts and toxins from the body;